 You’re not alone: Hair loss affects more than 20 million women in the United States — and the numbers are rising.
-“Fifteen years ago, women complaining of thinning hair tended to be in their mid-40s,” says Dr. Francesca Fusco, a dermatologist with a subspecialty in the field.
+“Fifteen years ago, women complaining of thinning hair tended to be in their mid-40s,” says Dr. Francesca Fusco, a dermatologist with a specialty in the field.
 “Now I’m seeing women in their late 20s and 30s coming in to ask about treatments.
 It can be a huge emotional issue and the stress it causes can exacerbate the problem.”

 For women, the most common triggers are hormonal (pregnancy, menopause, thyroid disorders, polycystic ovarian syndrome) or hereditary, but autoimmune conditions and nutritional deficiencies can also be to blame.
-And unlike men, we tend to lose hair gradually and all over the head, so it can take longer to detect.
+And unlike men, women tend to lose hair gradually and all over the head, so it can take longer to detect.
 “Many of my patients notice a change in the shape of their face as the temples recede, a widening of their part line or that their ponytail is smaller in diameter,” says hair restoration specialist Dr. Alan Bauman, who heads the Bauman Medical Group in Boca Raton, Florida.

 Luckily, there’s a lot that can be done, from lasers to lotions and everything in between.
 And you’ll be rewarded for treating it early.
 “I liken it to sun damage — it’s never too late to address the problem, but it will get worse with time if you don’t slow the progression,” says Bauman.
 Here, the best, doctor-approved treatments from easy-peasy to full-on offense.

-Don’t be afraid to suds up.
+Don’t be afraid to suds up

-Get chatty with your colorist.
+Get chatty with your colorist

-“Hair can be made to look thicker using dimensional coloring techniques,” says Tina Mulryan of New York’s James Corbett Studio, who’s on Fusco’s speed-dial.
+“Hair can be made to look thicker using dimensional coloring techniques,” said Tina Mulryan of New York’s James Corbett Studio, who’s on Fusco’s speed-dial.
 “Creating various tones can help to reflect light while plumping the hair follicle to give a fuller appearance.
 All of this can and should be done using gentle hair color products so as to maintain the integrity of fragile hair.”
 And there’s no need to be shy: “As a stylist we understand how upsetting and embarrassing thinning hair can be for a woman and we know how to discuss the issue in a respectful manner and offer advice and support.”